ycoady/CSC-101-UVic-Untangling-the-Web/README.md

 ***

 ###[Untangling the Web: Deconstructing Digital Marketing](https://www.uvcs.uvic.ca/Course/Untangling-the-Web-Building-Web-Apps/TECC101/)
 In this short course (1 evening a week for 4 weeks), you will learn how to analyze digital ecosystems using tools to monitor and analyze _web traffic_, or the way people click and navigate through web applications.
 Emphasis will be on trends associated with  social media, marketing, product creation and strategies for working with search engines.
 We will look at architecting design strategies for agile digital solutions using freely available web and cloud technologies.
-You will gain hands-on experience with analysis tools for real-world applications and have the opportunity to share your analysis and recommendations with the technology community at [Fort Tectoria] (http://forttectoria.ca/).
+You will gain hands-on experience with analysis tools for real-world applications and have the opportunity to share your findings and recommendations with the technology community at [Fort Tectoria] (http://forttectoria.ca/).

 ***

 ###[Untangling the Web: Building Web Apps](https://www.uvcs.uvic.ca/Course/Untangling-the-Web-Building-Web-Apps/TECC102/)
-In this short course (1 evening a week for 4 weeks), you will learn how to analyze front-end web development in terms of design patterns, user interface techniques and reactive strategies.
+In this short course (1 evening a week for 4 weeks), you will learn how to analyze content handled by your browser, or _front-end_ web development in terms of design patterns, user interface techniques and reactive strategies.
 We will look at architecting front-end solutions using modern production environments, tools and mobile friendly technologies.
-You will build a front-end for a real world application.
+You will design and build a simple front-end for a real-world application of your choice.
 You will have the opportunity to share your work with the technology community at [Fort Tectoria] (http://forttectoria.ca/).

 ***

 ###[Untangling the Web: Data Management and Visualization](https://www.uvcs.uvic.ca/Course/Untangling-the-Web-Building-Web-Apps/TECC103/)
 In this short course (1 evening a week for 4 weeks), you will learn how to analyze requirements for data curation, including those involving privacy, security, querying and visualization.
 We will look at architecting back-end solutions involving databases and cloud technologies.
-You will build a back-end for a real-world application.
+You will design and build a back-end for a real-world application of your choice.
 You will have the opportunity to share your work with the technology community at [Fort Tectoria] (http://forttectoria.ca/).